vedi/ios-profile/README.md

 1. Add `-lSoomlaiOSProfileFacebook` to the project's "Other Linker Flags"

-### Google+

-Google+ is supported out-of-the-box, authentication is done either through the signed in Google+ account or through web browser (fallback).
-Follow the next steps to make it work:

-1. Create your Google Plus app at https://console.developers.google.com/project
-1. Add a URL scheme to your application:
-1. Go to the application's "Info" section in the build target and add a URL type and enter your bundle ID as the identifier and scheme.
-1. Make sure you have the following frameworks in your application's project: **GooglePlus, GoogleOpenSource, GooglePlus.bundle**.
-1. Add additional frameworks if you still haven't:
-    * AddressBook.framework
-    * AssetsLibrary.framework
-    * Foundation.framework
-    * CoreLocation.framework
-    * CoreMotion.framework
-    * CoreGraphics.framework
-    * CoreText.framework
-    * MediaPlayer.framework
-    * Security.framework
-    * SystemConfiguration.framework
-    * UIKit.framework

-1. Add `-lSoomlaiOSProfileGoogle` to the project's "Other Linker Flags"

 ### Twitter

 Twitter is supported out-of-the-box, authentication is done either through the signed in Twitter account (iOS 5+) or through web browser (fallback).
 Follow the next steps to make it work: